Effect of Retirement on Benefits

 - Livongo membership ends at retirement.
 Livongo will provide notification of continuation options.

 MSU retirees living abroad can consider the Cigna Global Health plan.

 Dental Coverage you may select at the time of retirement:

 - If you are enrolled in a dental plan and do not elect a plan, you will remain in the dental plan you were enrolled in prior to retirement.

 - If you are not enrolled in a dental plan at the time of retirement, you may elect a dental plan as described above.

-For details on Health and Dental plan coverage and cost, please see the Retirees Open Enrollment Guide.
-Available plans may be restricted based on your permanent address.
-Support staff retirees hired July 1, 2002 to June 30, 2010 should ensure they are reviewing the appropriate contribution chart for costs to cover eligible dependents.
+For details on health and dental plan coverage and cost, please see the Retirees Open Enrollment Guide for the applicable year.
+Support staff retirees hired on or after July 1, 2002 and faculty retirees hired on or after July 1, 2005 should ensure they are reviewing the appropriate contribution chart for costs to cover eligible dependents.

 The following is a short summary of how retirement may impact additional MSU benefits for retirees.